Table of Contents

 What is a Company in Nepal ?

-A company is a legal entity formed by individuals or groups to engage in business activities.
-In Nepal, companies are governed by the Companies Act 2063 (2006).
+A company is a legal entity formed by individuals or groups to conduct business activities.
+Company formation in Nepal is governed by the Companies Act, 2063 (2006).
 The Act defines a company as a body corporate registered under its provisions, having perpetual succession and a common seal.
-Companies in Nepal can be established for various purposes, including profit-making ventures, non-profit organizations, or social enterprises.

 Companies possess several key characteristics: